-sorta kinda maybe yeah: revolutionising the female experience in film
+sorta kinda maybe yeah: meet the collective revolutionizing the female experience in film

 Meet the all-girl film collective on a mission to change how we see women.

 From period references to masturbation jokes, Sorta Kinda Maybe Yeah is challenging the film industry's representation of women.
-The brain-child of three best friends - Laura Kirwan-Ashman, Aya Arden-Clarke and Charlotte Lowdell - SKMY is first and foremost a filmmaking collective, but after putting pen to paper, and camera to hand, it's also the name of their new guerrilla style web series which explores the many facets of being a woman (when you're young, broke and living in London).
-The result is a ridiculous collection of musings on relationships, female friendship, social awkwardness, nightmare neighbours and the odd identity crisis.
-After watching first two episodes, we catch up with Sorta Kinda Maybe Yeah to talk all things girl.
+The brain-child of three best friends -- Laura Kirwan-Ashman, Aya Arden-Clarke, and Charlotte Lowdell -- SKMY is first and foremost a filmmaking collective.
+But after putting pen to paper, and camera to hand, it's also the name of the group's new guerrilla style web series which explores the many facets of being a woman (when you're young, broke, and living in London).
+The result is a ridiculous collection of musings on relationships, female friendship, social awkwardness, nightmare neighbors, and the odd identity crisis.
+After watching its first two episodes, we catch up with Sorta Kinda Maybe Yeah to talk all things girl.

 What's the story behind Sorta Kinda Maybe Yeah?